SwedbankPay/developer.swedbankpay.com/checkout/v3/mac/seamless-view.md

 Start by performing a `POST` request towards the `paymentorder` resource with payer information and a `completeUrl`.

-A new field has been added to the payment order request in this integration.
+We have added `productName` to the payment order request in this integration.
-This is called `productName` and is a part of the `payer` node.
-This field is required if you want to use Checkout v3, as the needed operations won't be available in the response if it's not included.
+You can find it in the `paymentorder` field.
+This is required if you want to use Checkout v3.
+If it isn´t included in your request, you won't get the correct operations in the response.

-When `productName` is set to `checkout3`, `requireConsumerInfo` will have its default value set to false. while `digitalProducts` will default to true.
+When `productName` is set to `checkout3`, `requireConsumerInfo` and `digitalProducts` will be set to `false` by default.

-Please note that `shippingAdress` is only required if `digitalProducts` is set to `false`. `requireConsumerInfo` **must** be set to `false`.

 Sometimes you might need to abort purchases.
 An example could be if a payer does not complete the purchase within a reasonable timeframe.
 For those instances we